psas/procedure-book/06-OnTower.markdown

 1. Turn on HD camera (SW 1)
 1. Turn on external camera (SW2)
-1. Plug in monitor to the av-out pass-through and verify that the DVR is receiving video and recording.
 1. Roll Control.
     i.
 Connect tether connector wire to roll control.
     i.
 10 second calibration to elapse, fins are twitching